payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/integrate-with-direct-authorization-s2s.md

       </td>

       <td>
-        `JSON` This parameter contains the threeDSVersion and deviceChannel fields in an array format.
+        \`JSON` This parameter contains the threeDSVersion and deviceChannel fields in an array format.
+        For example:
+        \{"threeDSVersion":"2.2.0","deviceChannel":"APP/BRW"}
       </td>

       <td>